praditya/praditya.github.io/_projects/04_unmanned_tamu.md

 ---

-Study hard what interests you the most in the most undisciplined, irreverent and original manner possible. -Richard Feynman
+Study hard what interests you the most in the most undisciplined, irreverent and original manner possible - Richard Feynman

 ---